 My topic of interests presently include the influence of landscape on genetic structure (landscape genetics), the genetics of reintroduced populations (reintroduction genetics), the genetics of parasite resistance (immunogenetics) and more recently the genetic basis of inter-individual variation in morphological, life-history and behavioural traits related to fitness (wild quantitatitve genetics).

-Current research :
+Past research :

 - Evolution of roe deer in a changing world: a quantitative genetic analysis